 Where it makes sense, introduce subject matter experts to each other.
 Marketing people to marketing people, finance to finance.
 Maybe your boss could play a bigger role in connecting with your clients' senior management?

 Relationship mapping templates

-My free Relationship Map Excel Template is a great place to start.
+My Relationship Map Excel Template is a great place to start.
 You can easily enter all your key stakeholders, qualify the strength of your relationships and create an action plan to improve engagement.

 If you really want to kick it up a notch, think about using online relationship mapping tools.
 These offer customisable templates that will inspire your creativity and keep you focused.

 Mind mapping is the perfect way to create relationship maps and Mindmeister is a free tool that makes it so easy.
 Grab a copy of my relationship mapping template to get started.
 Then just fill in the blanks.
 Colour code your nodes based on relationship strength and use the comments feature to add insights.

 I really like the integration with TaskMeister because in the click of a button you can create a laser-focused project plan for those difficult customers and turn them into into champions.

 Mindmeister pricing: free for the Basic plan with 3 mind maps (get one additional map (for a total of 10) for each person who signs up for an account using your referral link).
 From $4.99/month for the Personal plan including unlimited mind maps, attachments and exports.

 Part of Hubspot's CRM ecosystem - but available as a standalone solution - you can create up to 5 relationship map charts on a free account.

 Visualise your accounts, see key stakeholder roles and understand relationships at a glance.
 You can set different personas and a really neat feature is the ability to put placeholders for unknown stakeholders and swap them out with contact details once you've identified them.
 Draw lines between contacts to map out relationships and focus your energy and engagement where it's needed.